fredfigueiredo/fredfigueiredo.github.io/README.md

 * Add grunt task to minify JS and CSS (when publishing)
 * Fix header divider in mobile (too long)
 * Add hover effect to buttons (like in http://boxever.com)

+## Thank You

+This site was created using [Webapp Yeoman Generator](https://github.com/yeoman/generator-webapp).